Zimbabwean PM Tsvangirai rejects July 31 election date

 Zimbabwe is emerging from a decade of economic decline blamed on Mugabe and the political uncertainty has put a drag on a recovery.
 The economy probably contracted by up to 3 percent in the first quarter, according to Finance Minister Tendai Biti.

-The president’s poll announcement, two days before a meeting of the Southern African Development Community (SADC), is likely to infuriate regional diplomats trying to mediate between him and Tsvangirai’s Movement for Democratic Change (MDC).
+The president’s announcement, made just two days before a meeting of the Southern African Development Community (SADC), is likely to infuriate regional diplomats trying to mediate between him and Tsvangirai’s Movement for Democratic Change (MDC).

 The SADC is desperate to avoid a repeat of the disputed 2008 poll, which prompted a flood of refugees into neighboring countries after hundreds of people, most of them Tsvangirai supporters, were beaten and killed.